Who has Parkinson's?

 The next phase of this study will be to determine the rate of PD diagnosis or incidence, how that has changed over time and what is the rate of mortality among those affected by PD.
 Determining the prevalence and incidence will allow the PD community to effectively advocate for additional money and resources necessary to support Parkinson’s research.

 Parkinson’s Foundation Prevalence Project numbers highlight the growing importance of optimizing Parkinson’s care and treatment for people with Parkinson’s, which would help future caregivers and ease the strain on health and elder care systems.

 By supporting this study, the Foundation works to better understand Parkinson’s with the goal of solving this disease.
 Establishing these numbers and using them to educate PD communities and influence legislation will help the foundation provide tailored resources, outreach and advocacy to the underserved PD populations across the nation.
 The entire published study is available in the Parkinson’s Foundation scientific journal, npj Parkinson’s Disease.

 About the Map

-The Parkinson’s Prevalence Map is a graphical representation of the results of the P4 paper applied to the population structure of individual states (those individuals 45 years old and older) using 2016 state level US Census data.
+The Parkinson’s Prevalence Map is a graphical representation of the results of the Prevalence study applied to the population structure of individual states (those individuals 45 years old and older) using 2016 state level U.S. Census data.
 The result is that states with large populations and/or large numbers of elderly will have higher estimated numbers of people with PD.
 This represents an improved estimate over previous attempts but is by no means definitive.
-The authors of the Parkinson’s Foundation Parkinson’s Prevalence Project paper note that their results likely represent the minimum number of people with PD in the U.S. – the number may actually be much higher.
+Parkinson’s Prevalence Project authors note that their results likely represent the minimum number of people with PD in the U.S. — the number may actually be much higher.
 Therefore, the Parkinson’s Foundation is working to help support federal efforts to create a comprehensive national measure of those with PD.